Piedmont AHEC Scholars Program

 - Scholars will be better positioned to work with diverse patients in rural and/or underserved communities.

-- Network with like-minded Scholars that want to make a difference in healthcare.
+- Network with like-minded Scholars who want to make a difference in healthcare.

 Our Piedmont AHEC Scholars